phac-nml/staramr/README.md

 5. `results.xlsx`: An Excel spreadsheet containing the previous 4 files as separate worksheets.

 In addition, the directory `hits/` stores fasta files of the specific blast hits.

+# Tutorial

+A tutorial guiding you though the usage of `staramr`, interpreting the results, and comparing with antimicrobial resistances available on NCBI can be found at [staramr tutorial][tutorial].

 # Usage